Wiredcraft/test-backend-java/HELP.md

 **About security.**

-It's typical a bad idea to store credential in VCS, again this is only for demo purpose.
+1. It's typical a bad idea to store credential in VCS, again this is only for demo purpose.
+2. HTTPS will be required for actual application.